Personality vs. Identity: How to Find Your Right Fit

 Suit Yourself

 For example, my introverted personality makes me as uncomfortable acting gregariously as I do wearing a stuffy suit and tie.
-And I used to make myself extra uncomfortable at social events like weddings by stuffing myself into the identity of someone who “hates big gatherings” and “is not a party person.”
-So I’d drink my brain’s wiring into a mess to cope with the discomfort.
+I used to make myself extra uncomfortable at social events like weddings by accepting the self-image of being someone who “hates big gatherings” and “is not a party person.”
+To cope with the discomfort and force myself to into an extraverted persona, I’d drink my brain’s wiring into a mess.

-I stripped off the identities that made me uncomfortable and replaced them with something better suited for my wiring and the occasion: “low-key, easy-going guy who enjoys meeting cool people.”
+I stripped off the identities that made me feel uncomfortable and replaced them with something better suited for my wiring and the occasion, such as “low-key, easy-going guy who enjoys meeting cool people.”

-By working with my personality in this way instead, I can find ways to enjoy gatherings like weddings.
+By working with my personality in this way instead of against it, I can find ways to enjoy gatherings like weddings.
 And my hangovers aren’t nearly as bad.

 A minimalist personality like a minimalist identity